You are here: Home > Social Welfare > Social welfare payments > Carers > Half-rate Carer's Allowance

 How to apply

-To apply fill in an application form for Carer's Allowance (pdf) or contact your local Social Welfare local office for a copy of this form.
+To apply fill in an application form for Carer's Allowance (pdf).
+You can also contact your Intreo Centre or Social Welfare Branch Office for a copy of this form.

 Where to apply